eclipse-tractusx/eclipse-tractusx.github.io/docs-kits_versioned_docs/version-3.1.0/kits/DCM Kit/page_development-view.md

 ---
 id: development-view
 title: Development View
-description: 'Demand and Capacity Management Kit'
+description: 'What do I have to implement?'
 sidebar_position: 2
 ---